segmind/cral-docs/install/docker.md

 **Manually start Jupyter**
 If you open the docker in bash mode (adding `bash` to the `docker run` will run a Docker in bash mode), you'll need to manually start Jupyter.
-Once you are inside the Docker environment, run the following command to start a jupyter-notebook session.
+Once you are inside the Docker environment, run the following command to start a Jupyter notebook session.
 ```
 jupyter-notebook --port=8888 --ip=0.0.0.0 --allow-root
 ```